linebender/linebender.github.io/content/blog/2024-08-08-tmix-07/index.md

 - [xilem#417][] exposes an unstable API for embedding Masonry and Xilem into an existing Winit application.
 - [xilem#418][], [xilem#421][] improved our unofficial support for iOS.
-- [rfcs#7][] specifies a clearer architecture for passes, including simplifications necessary for compositor use.
+- [rfcs#7][] specifies a clearer architect  ure for passes, including simplifications necessary for compositor use.
   Actually integrating with the compositor is still out of scope [for reasons Raph has laid out before](https://raphlinus.github.io/ui/graphics/2020/09/13/compositor-is-evil.html), but the new pass specification gives us a starting point when we get there.

 ## Vello